transcriptionstream/transcriptionstream/README.md

 - Change the password for `transcriptionstream` in the `ts-gpu` Dockerfile.
 - Update the secret in `ts-web` app.py.
 - The transcription option uses `whisperx`, but was designed for `whisper`.
 Note that the raw text output for transcriptions might not display correctly in the console.
-- The `large-v2` model is not included in the initial build.
-You can add a `RUN` line in the `ts-gpu` Dockerfile for inclusion during build or adjust `transcribe_example_d.sh` to use the medium model
+- The `large-v3` model is included in the initial build.